How Are Essential Oils Extracted?

 It is mostly used to extract citrus essential oils.
 In this process, the peels are pricked in order to puncture the cells containing the oils.

 The peels are soaked in warm water and the oil is forced from the material under high mechanical pressure.
-Many base oils are extracted in a similar way.
+Many base or carrier oils are extracted in a similar way.

 Steam distillation and expression are the only two methods used to obtain "true essential oils."

 However, some aromatic scents come from botanicals for which expression will not work and they cannot tolerate high-heat steam distillation.